Top 10 best Japanese animation movies

 Tekkon Kinkreet (Michael Arias - 2006)

 Many are surprised to hear that the animated film Tekkon Kinkreet project was entrusted to an American.
 As an amazing work inspired by the eponymous manga, this adaptation demonstrated an astonishing mastery of animation tools.
 Michael Arias has achieved not only a technological and aesthetic achievement, but also an unexpected creation, violent and philosophical, sharp as this aggressive city where our two orphans try to survive.
-The result is a dazzling and subversive film as the only Japanese animation could imagine.
+The result is a dazzling and subversive film as only Japanese animation could imagine.

 - Jin-Roh (Hiroyuki Okiura - 1999)